-Easy sauerkraut recipes can be made with different types of cabbage, many other vegetables, and salt.
+Easy sauerkraut recipes can be made with different types of cabbage, many vegetables, and salt.

 maintain our intestinal flora which aids in the digestion of cooked foods.

 most of the sauerkraut that you buy at "regular" grocery stores has

 Luckily, it's much cheaper and healthier to learn how to make your own homemade sauerkraut.

-of this lactic acid ferment.
-You should also use organic produce and control the amount of salt
+You should always use organic produce and try to control the amount of salt

 in your sauerkraut recipes.